BA(hons) Psych, Grad Dip Counselling, Grad Cert Public Sector Management

 As a keynote speaker and community educator, Caroline has been invited to give a number of presentations in Western Australia, including for the Law Society, Aged Care Assessment Teams Annual Conference, Local Government Community Services Conference and the Western Australian Country Health Service.

-Her key interests are in the areas of guardianship and administration; alternate dispute resolution; counselling for seniors; human rights; legal issues and disability; and complex case coordination.
+Her key interests are in the areas of guardianship and administration; complex case coordination; alternate dispute resolution; human rights; legal/justice issues and disability; Mental Health First Aid and creating a work environment that promotes staff health and well-being.